Start Date:August 24, 2020

 Learning Objective:As a beginning graduate course, the first goal is to teach the students the skills to formulate real-world problems as linear programs, and solve them using the available software.
 The second goal is to teach the students the theoretical principles of linear optimization.

-Linear programming problems arise pervasively in science and engineering.
-The students will be taught to use the available linear programming software to solve real world problems.
-They will also obtain a broad exposure to the theoretical underpinnings of linear optimization, as well as to the algorithms for solving LP problems.
+Linear programming (LP) problems arise pervasively in science and engineering.
+The students will obtain a broad exposure to the theoretical underpinnings of linear optimization, as well as to the algorithms for solving LP problems.
 Prior exposure to optimization is not necessary; however, good knowledge of linear and matrix algebra is strongly desired.

-Topics Covered:Introduction; classification of optimization problems; formulation of linear and integer programs; using available software to solve linear programs; geometry of 2-dimensional linear programs; Simplex method: basic feasible solutions, pivoting, degeneracy, cycling and anti-cycling pivot rules, phase I and phase II algorithms; duality; sensitivity analysis; introduction to computational complexity; ellipsoid method; interior point methods; network flow problems.
+Topics Covered:Introduction; classification of optimization problems; formulation of linear optimization problems; geometry of 2-dimentional linear programs; Simplex method: basic feasible solutions, pivoting, degeneracy, cycling and anti-cycling, pivot rules, phase I and phase II algorithms; duality; sensitivity analysis.

-Exams:Two midterm exams worth approximately 25% of the course grade each.
-There will be no final exam.
+Exams:Three take-home exams worth approximately 18% of the course grade each.

 Textbooks:Official textbook information is now listed in the Schedule of Classes.
 NOTE: Textbook information is subject to be changed at any time at the discretion of the faculty member.
 If you have questions or concerns please contact the academic department.